kraken-hpc/kraken-layercake-ansible/README.md

 # Kraken/Layercake/Ansible

-***Please excuse our dust.
+**_Please excuse our dust.
 The kraken/layercake project has recently been split from the main kraken project.
-These roles are curreently broken, but we're working actively on getting them up to speed!***
+These roles are currently broken, but we're working actively on getting them up to speed!_**

 This repository contains a set of [Ansible](https://www.ansible.com/) roles taht can be used to deploy a [Kraken](https://github.com/kraken-hpc/kraken)/[Layercake](https://github.com/kraken-hpc/kraken-layercake) cluster.

 For most modern systems, configuration management should be the ultimate source of truth for configuration information for a system.
 To that end, we provide some ansible roles that can control Kraken.

 The ansible roles in this directory serve two purposes: